eseidel/saycbridge/README.md

 is a great way to find bids which are wrong or missing rules.

 New rules can be added to src/z3b/rules.py

-The KBB's (much more complete) rules can be found at src/z3b/rules/ and are often helpful examples of rules to add to the Z3 Bidder.

 Code Layout